-Alternatives to provision of on-site allocated units or payment of the housing impact fee in accordance with Section 21-02.050 include provision of allocated units off-site, dedication or conveyance of land, conversion of market rate units to affordable, preservation of at-risk housing, use of inclusionary credits, or other innovative approaches.
-All alternative compliance measures must produce at least the same number and affordability of units that would have been provided on-site, and are subject to review and approval by the Director of Planning and Economic Development.
+Alternatives to payment of the housing impact fee or provision of on-site allocated units or payment of the housing impact fee in accordance with Section 21-02.050 include provision of allocated units off-site, dedication or conveyance of land, conversion of market rate units to affordable, preservation of at-risk housing, use of inclusionary credits, or other innovative approaches.
+All alternative compliance measures must produce at least the same number and affordability of units that would have been provided on-site, and are subject to review and approval by the Director of Planning and Economic Development. approaches endorsed by the review authority for the residential development.